If we met for an appointment, is this is a conversation that you’d have with me?

 I’d like to preface this post by saying that there is no actual ‘secret’ to eating really well without any effort.
 It just doesn’t exist (unless you have a full time personal chef and in that case, I’m available but very expensive!).

-You will need to change some habits, re-arrange some routines and put in a little work.
+You will need to change some habits, re-arrange some routines and put in a little time.
 Fresh food requires preparation and cooking.
 It has a short shelf life and needs to be regularly bought to keep your kitchen stocked.
 There is no magic bullet.
 You just have to use trial and error and find what works for you.

 In saying that, you don’t have to be the other extreme.
 You certainly don’t need to be thinking about food all the time and prepping your meals every moment of your life.
 Food is there is fuel your body and help you live life to the fullest, not the other way around.
 You also don’t need to have a perfect diet.
 I don’t actually believe that there is such a thing.
 Work at finding the balance that’s right for you.
 Healthy eating looks different for everyone.
+Meal planning looks different for everyone.

 Here are my BEST EVER food organisation tips to help you eat well, even when you’re busy!